Lake Forest Spousal Support Attorneys

 Each party will be required to disclose certain financial information at the onset of the case.
 The Court will use this initial financial information to issue a temporary support award.
 Each spouse will then have the ability to use discovery, the process by which information is gained from the other side, to build a case for or against the payment of support.
 The obtained information will be presented at trial and the Judge will issue a decision.
 It is important to have an attorney help you with this process.

-Our attorneys service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Our attorneys service all of Orange County, including Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.

-Attorneys providing a high level of service to Orange County residents facing alimony
+Attorneys providing a high level of service to Lake Forest residents facing alimony

 Divorce is one of life’s most stressful events.
 There are also few things as hard as financial stress.
 Alimony creates an intersection of these two stress types.
 The last thing you need when going through an spousal support dispute is to have an attorney who does not return your calls or answer your questions.
 Our family law lawyers promptly return phone calls and emails, make themselves available to answer your questions, and take steps to ensure that you know what to expect as your case moves forward.
 This is our promise to each of our clients.